cTarkan/Brew-Crew-/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
 It based on a tutorial of NetNinja Youtube Video.
-Check his channel he is awesome
+Check his channel he is awesome.

 A few resources to get you started if this is your first Flutter project: